 Students who arrive after the beginning of school must report directly to the school office for a late pass in order to be admitted to class.
 If a student will be late, the parent/guardian must sign the student in at the school office on arrival.
+In the event that the parent does not come in to sign their scholar in, students will be held in the front office until the parent/guardian signs them in.

-Following the distinction between excused and unexcused absences described above, ACA makes a distinction between cases of excused tardiness (e.g., due to a doctor's appointment, illness, or other family business) and unexcused tardiness (e.g., due to oversleeping, transportation problems, or some other reason).
+Following the distinction between excused and unexcused absences described above, ACA makes a distinction between cases of excused tardiness (e.g., due to a doctor's appointment, illness, or other family emergencies) and unexcused tardiness (e.g., due to oversleeping, transportation problems, or some other reason).
 The school disapproves of the accumulation of unexcused tardiness, irrespective of the circumstances.

 Persistent tardiness is highly disruptive of instruction and undermines student morale.
 On the 5th occasion of unexcused tardiness in a quarter, a detention will be issued.
 For each subsequent unexcused tardy in the quarter, another detention will be issued.
 Excessive tardiness and/or absences may result in retention.